ChristineKarimi/anita/README.md

 ## Setup/Installation Requirements

-* Clone the project and open the indx.html file using Google Chrome.
+* Clone the repo and open the index.html file using Google Chrome.

 ## Technologies Used